adsurkasur/tgatb-habit-tracker/.github/chatmodes/Beast Mode.chatmode.md

 Refer to the detailed sections below for more information on each step.

 ## 1. Fetch Provided URLs
-- If the user provides a URL, use the `functions.fetch_webpage` tool to retrieve the content of the provided URL.
+- If the user provides a URL, use the `functions.fetch` tool to retrieve the content of the provided URL.
 - After fetching, review the content returned by the fetch tool.
-- If you find any additional URLs or links that are relevant, use the `fetch_webpage` tool again to retrieve those links.
+- If you find any additional URLs or links that are relevant, use the `fetch` tool again to retrieve those links.
 - Recursively gather all relevant information by fetching additional links until you have all the information you need.

 ## 2. Deeply Understand the Problem